allibathini/ACG-OCTCHALLENGE/README.md

 Challenge details can be found here https://acloudguru.com/blog/engineering/cloudguruchallenge-python-aws-etl

-cloudguru.py and data_transformation.py has all the code required for this challenge.

-These two files can be run using AWS Lambda.
+cloudguru.py and data_transformation.py has all the code required for this challenge.These two files can be run using AWS Lambda.

 Please find all the required details in this blog https://bathinicloudguruchallenge.hashnode.dev/cloudguruchallenge-event-driven-python-on-aws